nopSolutions/nopCommerce/README.md

 7. Delete BACPAC: `rm NOP.bacpac`
 8. Connect to DB within Codespace and run contents of `configureDb.sql`
 9. Copy `appSettings.json`, `plugins.json`, `dataSettings.json` into Nop.Web/App_Data

+## Handling Fatal Error

+To solve the fatal error that occurs on Codespaces from time to time, stop and start the codespace.